haeggee/expense-amba/README.md

 Also need to do this: for the group, bill, and payment dialogs (or anything else requiring input from user) make sure that the input is valid before accepting.

+Also note that as of right now, GroupList component works by treating the groupID of a group to compare to selectedIndex.
+This may not work when the groupIDs are not continuous, like {1, 3, 6, 7, 2}.